MystenLabs/deepbookv3/packages/deepbook/move-docs/pool.md

 ## Function `vote`

+Vote on a proposal.
+The account must have enough staked DEEP tokens to participate.
+Full voting power of the account is used.
+Voting for a new proposal will remove the vote from the previous proposal.

 <pre><code><b>public</b> <b>fun</b> <a href="pool.md#0x0_pool_vote">vote</a>&lt;BaseAsset, QuoteAsset&gt;(self: &<b>mut</b> <a href="pool.md#0x0_pool_Pool">pool::Pool</a>&lt;BaseAsset, QuoteAsset&gt;, <a href="account.md#0x0_account">account</a>: &<b>mut</b> <a href="account.md#0x0_account_Account">account::Account</a>, proof: &<a href="account.md#0x0_account_TradeProof">account::TradeProof</a>, proposal_id: <a href="dependencies/sui-framework/object.md#0x2_object_ID">object::ID</a>, ctx: &<a href="dependencies/sui-framework/tx_context.md#0x2_tx_context_TxContext">tx_context::TxContext</a>)